The Central/Southern NJ Committee for the Princeton Prize in Race Relations is proud to announce this year’s winners.

 Our Central/Southern NJ region received a record number of outstanding applications this year.

-This year’s Award Ceremony is scheduled for Tuesday, April 30th at Maclean House.
+This year’s Award Ceremony is scheduled for Wednesday, May 1st from 6pm-8pm at Maclean House.
 All are invited to attend.

 The 2019 Princeton Prize Symposium on Race is scheduled April 25-27.
 The Symposium gives prize recipients from all regions the opportunity to meet like-minded students from across the country and to engage in meaningful discussions about race and race relations.
 Winners will present their project to Princeton University students, alumni and also to fellow winners.